BR1py/itertree/README.md

     * package link: https://pypi.org/project/blist/
     * documentation: http://stutzbachenterprises.com/blist/.

--> in case the package is not found normal list object will be used instead -> How to utilize for Python 3.10 and 3.11 read tutorial
+    -> in case the package is not found normal list object will be used instead

+    -> If you like to utilize blist under Python 3.10 and 3.11 read the installation hints in the Introduction of the itertree documentation.

 * orjson - A quicker json parser that used to create the JSON structures during serializing/deserializing